Winter Packing List: How To Avoid Freezing To Death

 Winter Middle Layer

-Middle layers can be a variety of things as long as they help you trap the heat yet are breathable: fleece, down, or synthetic.
-The flipside of breathability, though, is that wind blows right through, which can steal warmth.
+Middle layers can be a variety of things as long as they help you trap the heat yet are breathable: wool, fleece, down, or synthetic.
+The flipside of fleece, though, is that wind blows right through, which can steal warmth.
 That’s why you need to have an outer layer with you if you’re going with a fleece middle layer.

 Great for a layer under your favorite winter coat.